andy778/EMAX-Tuya/README.md

 ### Serial port 1
-This port is used as a for programing the device and reading out the software with the help of [ltchiptool](https://github.com/libretiny-eu/ltchiptool) and and basic RT232L USB dongle the chip info and software versio is [Get chip info from ltchiptool](Get_chip_info.png).
+This port is used as a for programing the device and reading out the software with the help of [ltchiptool](https://github.com/libretiny-eu/ltchiptool) and and basic [RT232L USB dongle](cabling.png) the chip info and software versio is [Get chip info from ltchiptool](Get_chip_info.png).
+Note! it will probably need external power in order to flash new software to it.

 Reading out the ROM file can also be dobe with ltchiptool (I used a Windows 11 OS for this).
 Analyzing the dumped out software can be dessected with [bk7231tools](https://github.com/tuya-cloudcutter/bk7231tools)
 ```